dazuma/toys/toys/README.md

 ## Why Toys?

-I wrote Toys because I was accumulating dozens of ad hoc Ruby scripts that I had written to automate various tasks in my workflow, everything from refreshing credentials, to displaying git history in my favorite format, to running builds and tests of complex multi-component projects.
+I originally wrote Toys because I was accumulating dozens of _ad hoc_ Ruby scripts I had written to automate various tasks in my workflow, everything from refreshing credentials, to displaying git history in my favorite format, to running builds and tests of complex multi-component projects.
 It was becoming difficult to remember which scripts did what, and what arguments each required,